The Project Dashboard is the section of API Fortress where the project status and history are displayed.

 There are three main sections: Logs, Metrics and Availability.
 The data is collected from the scheduled runs and from the manual execution of a test outside the composer.

 The three sections have the same structure but with different content.
 Every section has a graph to show you the trend of the project of the last two days but you can see any day by selecting the specific date using the calendar feature.
 If you need to zoom into a particular time frame you can do it by selecting an area directly on the graph.
-You can filter results also by test name, by failures and by location.
+You can filter results also by test name, by tags, by failures and by location.
 On the top left part of the screen you can see some details about the tests: how many events have been created, how many failures and successes, how many scheduled runs have been configured.

 The Logs section shows, as default view, the events in the last two days.

 Every event is listed in a table with test name, the date and time of the event, the location where the event happened, the status.
-You can limit the number of events displayed in the table by filtering the results by test name, by failures or by location.
+You can limit the number of events displayed in the table by filtering the results by test name, by tag, by failures or by location.
 For every event, you can see the related report by double clicking on a row or download it as a PDF.
-The reports are visible only to the registered users but you can generate a publicly sharable URL.
+The reports are visible only to the registered users but you can generate a publicly shareable URL.